-Indulge your senses in a three hour trail ride with Mac as he guides you through rolling Alberta foothills on horseback.
+Indulge your senses in a 2 1/2 hour trail ride with Mac as he guides you through rolling Alberta Foothills on horseback.
 You will start your experience with specific instructions on mounting, dismounting, leading and cues for your horse to ensure a smooth ride.
 Take a moment to ride in the arena to get the feel of your horse and settle into your saddle.

 Once on the trail, you can expect spectacular vistas of the Canadian Rocky Mountains and sprawling mountain meadows covered with wildflowers and wildlife.
 Dismounting you will be treated to cowboy coffee cooked over an open fire while you sit in nature and soak in the beauty all around you.
 This horseback experience is for riders of all experience levels

 *Purchase a lesson in conjunction with your ride and receive 20% off the lesson

 Safety is our most important value, and because our foothills, forest and meadow terrain is not safe for a lot of fast riding, most rides will be at the walk, or occasionally a brief trot - but the latter only for riders who wish to do so and are in good control of their horse.

 2 Horse Awareness Sessions plus 2 Half-Day Rides

 Cost: $260/person +5%GST

 2 Horse Awareness Sessions plus 2 Lessons and 2 Half-Day Rides